 - Rarely, heart valve problems have happened with this drug.
-Call your doctor right away if you have a fast or abnormal heartbeat, shortness of breath, swelling in the arms or legs, or a big weight gain.
+Call your child’s doctor right away if your child has a fast or abnormal heartbeat, shortness of breath, swelling in the arms or legs, or a big weight gain.

 - Upset stomach or throwing up.

 - Dry nose.